Argimlas/swh/content/posts/instruction-bar-terminals/index.md

 2. Radio-module

-   Now follows the tricky party put the antenna of the radio module from the top through the specified hole of the cover and then solder the radio-module onto it from the bottom-side of the cover.
+   Now follows the tricky party put the antenna of the radio module from the top through the specified hole of the cover and then solder the radio-module onto it from the bottom side of the cover.

    After that fix the radio module with hot-glue onto the cover.
    | ![img16](antenna.JPG) | ![img17](hc-12.JPG) |